Simon-Kaz/screen_recording/README.md

-Note: This project is no longer maintained.
-Checkout [androidtool-mac](https://github.com/mortenjust/androidtool-mac) instead.
+Forked screen_recording to adjust and maintain it myself.

+Changes:
+- replaced simulator with recording for real devices - I'm using Reflector for iOS and Android Screen Monitor.

 --

 screen_recording
 ================

-Activate and record the iOS Simulator or Android emulator to a .mov.
+Activate and record the iOS Reflector Window or Android Screen Monitor to a .mov.

 ```
 $ ./screen-recording ios /tmp/video.mov